getpelican/pelican/docs/importer.rst

                           (default: False)
   --filter-author       Import only post from the specified author --strip-raw           Strip raw HTML code that can't be converted to markup
-                        such as flash embeds or iframes (wordpress import only) (default: False) --wp-custpost         Put wordpress custom post types in directories.
+                        such as flash embeds or iframes (default: False) --wp-custpost         Put wordpress custom post types in directories.
 If used with --dir-cat option directories will be created as "/post_type/category/" (wordpress import only)